Simple Linear Regression#

 From this assumption, two moment conditions follow:

 A note on causality.
 Estimating the linear model alone does not guarantee a causal interpretation of \(\hat{\beta}_1\).
-If there exists a relevant variable that affects \(Y\) and is correlated with \(X\), that variable is absorbed into \(\varepsilon\), violating the condition \(E[\varepsilon X] = 0\).
-In that case, the estimator captures not only the effect of \(X\) but also the indirect influence of the omitted variable.
+If a relevant variable affects \(Y\) and is correlated with \(X\), it is absorbed into \(\varepsilon\), violating Condition 2.
 The conditions under which \(\hat{\beta}_1\) can be given a causal interpretation will be studied in the chapter on omitted variable bias.

-We have \(n\) observations \((X_1, Y_1), \ldots, (X_n, Y_n)\).
-The idea behind the Method of Moments (MoM) is to replace the population expectations with their sample analogs: the sample averages.
-Starting from the two moment conditions derived from the assumption \(E[\varepsilon \mid X] = 0\), we obtain a system of two equations in two unknowns.
+The idea behind the Method of Moments (MoM) is to replace the population expectations with their sample analogs.
+Starting from the two conditions above, we obtain a system of two equations in two unknowns.

 Condition 1: \(E[\varepsilon] = 0 \Rightarrow E[Y - \beta_0 - \beta_1 X] = 0\)